tales-aparecida/download-google-drive-files/README.md

 ## How to contribute

 This project uses [Black](https://github.com/psf/black) as code style and autoformatter, along with the linters [Flake8](https://github.com/PyCQA/flake8) and [Pylint](https://github.com/PyCQA/pylint/).
-They will be enforced when you try to commit via `git hooks`.
+The first two will be enforced when you try to commit and the latter when you try to push via `git hooks` handled by [pre-commit](https://github.com/pre-commit/pre-commit).

 We try to follow the [Google Style Python Docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html), but they will not be **automatically** enforced.
 However, if the reviewers _suggest_ that it could enhance the code quality, try to comply.